BTAA Library Community Engagement Network Teams Migration: FAQs

 4. The BTAA Knowledge Base will also be available as a tab.
 This is a communication tool for sharing documentation and files related to our collective work.
 You can learn more about the resource by visiting support.btaa.org

-Who has access to the CLP Community Engagement Network Teams site?
+Who has access to the CLP Community Engagement Network Team?

 The second tab will list the membership of the Team site ("Members").
 BTAA IT staff are automatically listed as Owners.
-To view the group roster, click on the Members and guests arrow.
+To view the group member list, click on the Members and guests arrow.

-In this new Teams setup, group files in all channels will be visible to everyone listed under Members and Guests.
+In this new environment, group files in all channels will be visible to everyone listed under Members and Guests.

 How do I view only the channels of groups I’m part of and hide others?